mukeshsoni/react-charts-plus/README.md

-# react-d3-components
+# react-charts-plus

+This is a fork of great react-d3-components repo.
+I have forked it since we needed to add stuff in our org which might not have been generic enough for react-d3-component users.

-> D3 Components for React
+> D3 Charts for React

 Let React have complete control over the DOM even when using D3.
 This way we can benefit from Reacts Virtual DOM.